 Common positions include placing individuals in constrained spaces such as cages or bags where the victim cannot stand up or lay down straight.
-A positional torture technique allegedly used in Israel is the Shabah, where the victim is handcuffed to a small chair with short front legs.
-The lower part of the body will then consequently always slide downwards, preventing the body and mind from sleep and rest (1).
+A positional torture technique allegedly used in Israel is the Banana, where the seated victim’s hands are tied and then he/she is pulled back so the body forms an arch (13).
 A well-publicized example of positional torture took place in Abu Ghraib prison in Iraq by US forces where prisoners were blindfolded and ordered to stand while balancing on boxes.
-The victims were threatened with electric torture if they lost balance (1,13).
+The victims were threatened with electric torture if they lost balance (1,14).

 Positional torture can encompass a broad array of positions each leading to different sequelae all of which can lead to serious physical and psychological consequences.
 There is a need for capacity building of medical professionals to improve identification and treatment of victims of positional torture especially given the fact that it may not leave visible marks on the body.
 More research with data across geographical areas is needed to better understand the effects, variations and prevalence of positional torture.

 - Rejali DM.
 Torture and democracy.
 Princeton: Princeton University Press; 2007.
 849 p.